SahanaSharon/Movie-Recommendation-Using-Collaborative-Filter/README.md

 The objective of this project is to build a Movie Recommendation System using Collaborative Filtering techniques.
 The system suggests movies to users based on the preferences and ratings of similar users, using historical data.

-Tools & Technologies Used :
+Tools & Technologies Used : Python 3.x, Pandas,NumPy,Scikit-learn,Jupyter Notebook

-Python 3.x

-Pandas

-NumPy

-Scikit-learn

-Jupyter Notebook

-Dataset

-MovieLens Dataset from GroupLens

-Contains data on movies, user ratings, and user IDs.

-Includes movies.csv, ratings.csv, and sometimes users.csv.
+Dataset : MovieLens Dataset from GroupLens,Contains data on movies, user ratings, and user IDs,Includes movies.csv, ratings.csv, and sometimes users.csv.

 Project Highlights :

 1. Data Preprocessing